VIC.GOV.AU | Policy and Advisory Library

 Reimbursements for expenditure must be claimed via the STFG Portal (staff login required)External Link .
 Schools can claim reimbursement of the following expenses (up to the allocated allowance amount):

-• network administration including venue hire and catering for network meetings or professional learning, travel to attend network meetings and salary for administrative support.
+• school network administration including venue hire and catering for school network meetings or professional learning, travel to attend school network meetings and salary for administrative support.

 Schools must provide evidence in the form of receipts or invoices that clearly state the date and reason for the expense.
 Invoices should not include GST.